terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_cluster_management.html.markdown

 In order to complete the steps described in this guide, please be aware:

 * CSE v4.1 must be installed.
 Read the [installation guide][cse_install_guide] for more information.
-* Terraform VMWare Cloud Director provider needs to be v3.11.0 or above.
+* Terraform Viettel IDC Cloud provider needs to be v3.11.0 or above.
 * CSE Server must be up and running.

 ## Creating a Kubernetes cluster